-W. Rietveld Ltd is a family-run business established by Mr Bill Rietveld and his wife Alida in the 1950's.
+W. Rietveld Ltd is a family-run business established by Mr Bill Rietveld and his wife Alida in 1968.
 At the time, the company traded mainly in war and government surplus plant and equipment.
 It was not unusual to see army tents and trucks sharing the same yard as ex-council buses and other pieces of machinery.
 Dismantling work was also undertaken.
 Massive jobs like the Alexandra gold dredge in the 1960's, and many a boiler has been removed over the years.

 In the 1980's the next generation of Rietveld’s started to make their influence.
 Firstly, Tom Rietveld, and a few years later, Chris Rietveld.
 Along came new challenges and work, such as dismantling railway locomotives and machinery from many company and government department closures.
 In the early 90's Bill stepped down from the running of the company.

 We have some old photos in our historical gallery which you can view here.